galaxyproject/pulsar/README.rst

 ----------------

 Several Python packages must be installed to run the LWR server.
 These can either be installed into a Python ``virtualenv`` or into your system wide Python environment using ``easy_install``.
 Instructions for both are outlined below:

 virtualenv
 ----------

+The script ``setup_venv.sh`` distributed with the LWR server is a short-cut for \*nix machines to setup a Python environment (including the installation of virtualenv).
+Full details for installation suitable for \*nix or Windows are as follows.

 1. Install `virtualenv <http://www.virtualenv.org/en/latest/#installation>`_::